cayasso/primus.io/README.md

 ### Acknowledgements

-To get a callback when the server or client confirmed the message reception, simply pass a function as the last parameter of `.emit`.
+To get a callback when the server or client confirmed the message reception, simply pass a function as the last parameter of `.send`.

 #### Server